 Moreover, the number of individuals covered by health insurance has a direct impact on the potential market for our product candidates, if approved.
 The ACA, passed in 2010, included the "individual mandate," which required most Americans to carry a minimal level of health insurance.
 Individuals who did not obtain required coverage were subjected to a penalty.
 The "individual mandate" was repealed as part of the Tax Cuts and Jobs Act of 2017, with the repeal becoming effective on January 1, 2019.
 According to the Congressional Budget Office, the repeal of the individual mandate will cause 13 million fewer Americans to be insured in 2027 and premiums in insurance markets may rise.
 In addition, the Trump Administration has also taken executive actions that may impact the number of individuals in the United States that are covered by health insurance and the level of that coverage.
 For example, President Trump issued an Executive Order terminating the cost-sharing subsidies that reimburse insurers under the ACA.
 In addition, CMS has proposed regulations that would give states greater flexibility in setting benchmarks for insurers in the individual and small group marketplaces, which may have the effect of relaxing the essential health benefits required under the ACA for plans sold through such marketplaces.
-Further, in June 2018, the U.S. Court of Appeals for the Federal Circuit ruled that the federal government was not required to pay more than \$12 billion in ACA risk corridor payments to third-party payors, the viability of the ACA marketplace and providers are not yet known.
+Further, in June 2018, the U.S. Court of Appeals for the Federal Circuit ruled that the federal government was not required to pay more than \$12 billion in ACA risk corridor payments to third-party payors who argued the payments were owed to them.
+The effects of this gap in reimbursement on third-party payors, the viability of the ACA marketplace and providers are not yet known.